snlpatel001213/snlpatel001213.github.io/blog-posts/_posts/2017-04-25-t-Distributed-Stochastic-Neighbor-Embedding-t-SNE-in-python.md

     <p align="center">Figure 2.
 MNIST data-set processed with TSNE</p>

-    We will be  using the same visualization technique in upcoming tutorial of [SMOTE](https://www.machinelearningpython.org/single-post/SMOTE-Synthetic-Minority-Over-sampling-Technique).
+    We will be  using the same visualisation technique in upcoming tutorial of [SMOTE](https://www.machinelearningpython.org/single-post/SMOTE-Synthetic-Minority-Over-sampling-Technique).